WSU School of Music Mission Statement

 BM Performance Majors

-• Double jury at the end of sophomore year to allow students to enroll for 4 credits and prepare for a senior recital.
+• Double jury at the end of sophomore year to qualify for enrollment in 400 level lessons.

-• Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester to consist of a performance of a selection of the proposed recital repertoire.
+• Qualifying Jury: Students will sign up for a double jury in the semester preceding the recital semester or at least two weeks prior to the recital.
+Jury will consist of a performance of a selection of the proposed recital repertoire.

 • Recital length: at least 45 minutes.